NjaalSoerland/pizzapicker-api/README.md

 flask run
 ```

-The api also runs on https://pizzapicker-api.vercel.app/
+The api is running on https://pizzapicker-api.vercel.app/